AnonymousStudent123/questionsevenregrade/README.md

 This is a program implementing and proving my psuedocode for Q7.2 on the midterm.
 My pseudocode is implemented line-by-line in the second_smallest() method, which is contained in the MidtermRegradeMain class.

 How to Run This Program:
-In IntelliJ, just run MidtermRegradeTests.java.
+In IntelliJ, just run MidtermRegradeTests.java (I do this by right-clicking MidtermRegradeTests.java and selecting Run).
 This contains a number of tests; each test creates a new Binary Search Tree to represent an edge case, and tests my algorithm against that tree.

 High Level Program Design: